-One God, Many Names
+Hindu Religion Basics - One God, Many Names

-Some gods have more than one name.
+According to some ancient Hindu religion facts some gods have more than one name.
 Shiva is also known as Shankar, Mahadev, Natraj, Mahesh amongst others.
-His worshippers also worship images of bull called Nandi, who was Shiva’s carrier and a unique stone design connected to Shiva called the Shiva-Lingham.
+His worshippers also worship images of bull called Nandi, who was Shiva's carrier and a unique stone design connected to Shiva called the Shiva-Lingham.
 Ganesh is also called Ganpati.
 Lord Vishnu went about preserving the world by incarnating 10 times in human forms in times of crisis, and in his every appearance he had a different form which are also worshipped as Gods.
 Among his appearances, he appeared as Rama, Krishna, Narsimha, Parsuram and Buddha.
 Krishna also has different names, Gopal; Kishan; Shyam and other names.
 There are also Gods who can change their forms, such as Parvati who can change into Kali or Durga.

 Not all of these Gods are worshipped by all Hindus, with some Hindus worshipping specific Gods or Goddesses, and some of these have predominance in some regions.
 Hindus also worship Gods according to their personal needs; those engaged in wrestling, body building and other physical sports worship Hanuman, who in Hindu legends was an ape with lot of physical strength; and those in business worship Lakshmi, Goddess of wealth.